Bill Belichick: Making five Super Bowls and winning three, Gronkowski, and "We're on to Cincinnati": 2010–2019

-In the 2017 season, Belichick's Patriots went 13–3, setting an NFL record eighth consecutive 12-or-more-win seasons, capturing their ninth consecutive AFC East title and their 15th of the last 17 seasons.
-They defeated the Tennessee Titans in the divisional round by a score of 35–14, and the Jacksonville Jaguars in the AFC Championship Game by a score of 24–20, claiming their second consecutive AFC title, while also extending their record of consecutive AFC Championship Game appearances with seven.
+In the 2017 season, the Patriots went 13–3, setting an NFL record eighth consecutive 12-or-more-win seasons, capturing their ninth consecutive AFC East title and their 15th of the last 17 seasons.
+They defeated the Tennessee Titans in the Divisional Round by a score of 35–14 and the Jacksonville Jaguars in the AFC Championship Game by a score of 24–20, claiming their second consecutive AFC title, while also extending their record of consecutive AFC Championship Game appearances with seven.
 Super Bowl LII was Belichick's eighth title game as head coach and his eleventh overall in any capacity, which was also the Patriots' tenth appearance, all extending NFL records.
 The Ringer wrote that Belichick's "team is different from many of New England's famous teams from the previous decade: The first iteration of the Patriots dynasty relied on defense.
-This year, they are 29th in yards allowed (though fifth in points allowed) and instead have perfected the art of situational football".
-The latter Patriots teams have been noted for mounting late comebacks in playoff games.
+This year, they are 29th in yards allowed (though fifth in points allowed) and instead have perfected the art of situational football."
+The latter Patriots teams were noted for mounting late comebacks in playoff games.
 However, the Patriots fell to the Philadelphia Eagles in Super Bowl LII, 41–33, as Eagles quarterback Nick Foles repeated his dominant NFC Championship Game performance and led Philadelphia to victory in a high-scoring game.
 The Patriots were down early, as they had been in most of their Super Bowl wins.
 However, they could not make a comeback this time, although they came very close.
-Eagles defensive end Brandon Graham strip-sacked Tom Brady to get the ball back with about 2 minutes to go in the 4th quarter.
+Eagles defensive end Brandon Graham strip-sacked Tom Brady to get the ball back with about two minutes to go in the fourth quarter.
 The Patriots did get the ball again before the end of the game, but they ran out of time to score.

-In the 2018 season, Belichick's Patriots went 11–5, failing to win 12 or more games for the first time since 2009.
-Despite this, the Patriots still captured their 10th consecutive AFC East title and their 16th of the last 18 years.
-They defeated the Los Angeles Chargers in the divisional round by a score of 41–28 and the Kansas City Chiefs in the AFC Championship Game 37–31 in a tough overtime game in Kansas City to advance to their third straight Super Bowl.
+In the 2018 season, the Patriots went 11–5, failing to win 12 or more games for the first time since 2009.
+Despite this, they still captured their 10th consecutive AFC East title and their 16th of the last 18 years.
+They defeated the Los Angeles Chargers in the Divisional Round by a score of 41–28 and the Kansas City Chiefs during the AFC Championship Game 37–31 in a challenging overtime game in Kansas City to advance to their third straight Super Bowl.
 In Super Bowl LIII, the Patriots defeated the Los Angeles Rams 13–3 to give Belichick his sixth Super Bowl championship as a head coach and his eighth overall to have the most Super Bowl rings in NFL history.
 His six championships matched both George Halas and Curly Lambeau for most championships as a head coach.
-The Patriots' defense held the high-scoring Rams offense to 260 total yards.
+The Patriots' defense held the high-scoring Rams offense to only 260 total yards.